 Kia ora and welcome to the Hīkina Wairarapa – Wairarapa Recovery website.
 This site brings together information and resources for individuals and communities across Wairarapa impacted by natural hazards.

-Our current recovery response
+Our last recovery response

 Over the course of 12-13 February 2023, Wairarapa was struck by Cyclone Gabrielle, a tropical cyclone that caused widespread damage to regions across the North Island, with nine regional states of emergency declared.

 Eastern and coastal communities in Wairarapa were hit, with some communities experiencing severe flooding and slips, damage to farm equipment, pastures and fencing, and stock losses.
 Several communities were cut off, and damage in our rural sector saw some families evacuating their homes.

 On this site you will find: